How did I increase my search traffic by 13.15% in just 30 days?

 Before he installed the sitemaps generator, it took 1,375 minutes.

-So we know that an XML Sitemap helps search engines to crawl and index fresh pages faster.
-But does it improve search rankings?
+So, we know that an XML Sitemap helps search engines to crawl and index fresh pages faster.
+But, does it improve search rankings?

-Well, way back in 2008, Trevor Foucher and Susan Moskwa of the Webmaster Tools Team spoke at the Sitemaps Panel at Search Engine Strategies in Chicago.
+Well, way back in 2008, Trevor Foucher and Susan Moskwa of the Webmaster Tools Team spoke as part of the Sitemaps Panel at Search Engine Strategies in Chicago.
 One of the many questions they were asked was, “Will a sitemap help me rank better?”A sitemap truly doesn’t affect the actual rankings of your web pages.
-Sitemaps are like an aid – a guide that gives more information about your site to Google, such as making sure that all your URLs are indexed for easy crawling.
+Sitemaps are like an aid – a guide that gives more information about your site to Google, such as making sure that all of your URLs are indexed for easy crawling.

-Of course, it can lead to more visibility for your site eventually, when the URLs are prioritized, but that is not a guarantee.
+Of course, it can lead to more visibility for your site eventually, when the URLs are prioritized.
+But, that is not a guarantee.

 3. Meta tags don’t matter

 Meta tags are HTML tags that appear in between the opening and closing <head> tags.
-They’re used to show preview snippets for a specific webpage in search results.
+They’re used to show preview snippets for a specific webpage in the search results.

-There has been a lot of debate in the SEO world about the impact of meta tags especially post-Hummingbird.
+There has been a lot of debate in the SEO world about the impact of meta tags, especially post-Hummingbird.

-Interestingly, Danny Sullivan wrote an in-depth article on the “death of meta tags,” in order to discuss further the state of meta tags, and why they may not be that useful in today’s SEO.
+Interestingly, Danny Sullivan wrote an in-depth article on the “death of meta tags,” in order to further discuss the state of meta tags and why they may not be that useful in today’s SEO.